AlexsLemonade/refinebio-examples/.github/PULL_REQUEST_TEMPLATE.md

 For either stage of a hotfix PR -- something that is straightforward and needs to be user-facing quickly:
 <a href="?expand=1&template=hotfix-pr.md"> Hotfix PR </a>

-## For any other types of PRs that don't fit any of the above, use the template below and delete the above section (including this line).
+## For any other types of PRs that don't fit any of the above categories, delete the previous section (including this line) and use the template below.

 ### Purpose